This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 This is by no means sustainable for us or for our country, much less for the world.

-Now that I’ve got you totally freaked out and sad, the good news is that, like heart disease, diabetes and cancer, Alzheimer’s disease was once very rare.
+Despite the looming health crisis we are facing, the good news is that, like heart disease, diabetes and cancer, Alzheimer’s disease was once very rare.
 And like heart disease, diabetes and cancer, AD certainly is not inevitable, even if it runs in your family.

 In fact, just like heart disease, diabetes and most cancers, Alzheimer’s is a lifestyle disease.